pikasTech/pikadoc-en/docs/source/Demo 展示.md

 ## Several rotating suns~

 ![](assets/132945107-e473a2cc-9fbc-47f9-aaed-a28d3ad1048c.gif)
-## So, is PikaScript open source?
+## So, is PikaPython open source?
-Of course, this is the github home page of PikaScript:
+Of course, this is the github home page of PikaPython:
 [https://github.com/pikasTech/pikascript](https://github.com/pikasTech/pikascript)

 ## Is it difficult to develop?
-PikaScript has prepared rich demos and development guides from shallow to deep for developers, and the guides will continue to be improved and maintained.
+PikaPython has prepared rich demos and development guides from shallow to deep for developers, and the guides will continue to be improved and maintained.

 ## Can it be commercialized?
 Of course!
-PikaScript uses the MIT protocol and allows modifications and commercialization, but be careful to keep the original author's byline.
+PikaPython uses the MIT protocol and allows modifications and commercialization, but be careful to keep the original author's byline.